The London

-"The London" is a song by American rapper Young Thug featuring fellow American rappers J. Cole and Travis Scott, released through Atlantic Records and 300 Entertainment as the lead single and closing track from the former's debut studio album So Much Fun on May 23, 2019.
+"The London" is a song by American rapper Young Thug featuring fellow American rappers J. Cole and Travis Scott.
+It was released on May 23, 2019, by Atlantic Records and 300 Entertainment as the lead single from Young Thug's debut studio album So Much Fun on May 23, 2019.
 Written alongside Babyface and producer T-Minus, it was nominated for Best Rap/Sung Performance at the 62nd Grammy Awards.

 Background

 The song is named after The London, a luxury hotel in West Hollywood, California.

 Composition

 "The London" is in the key of E Minor at 98 BPM.

 Critical reception

 Writing for Rolling Stone, Charles Holmes said that J. Cole "steals the show" and "sounds at home" on the track, and "outraps" Young Thug.

 Promotion

 The collaboration was previously advertised on flyers at the Rolling Loud Festival in Miami on May 11, 2019, which said a "summer anthem" was coming from the three rappers.